-These are generally run in conjunction with CAMS and are a fully sanctioned motorsport activity you will require 2 things in order to enter an event like this
+These events are generally run in conjunction with CAMS and are a fully sanctioned motorsport activity you will require 2 things in order to enter an event like this

 Both of these items are very easy to obtain and only require the submission of an online application.

-Once you have completed the above your car will be required to pass through scrutineering to ensure it is safe to compete.
+Once you have completed the above steps, your car will be required to pass through scrutineering to ensure it is safe to compete.
 The Supplementary Regulations for the event will specify any special requirements but you will need the following:

 The NDSOC is a member of the Marque Sports Car Association (MSCA).
 The MSCA runs approximately 10 meetings a year.
 The NDSOC Club Championship is run in conjunction with these meetings.